osmphp/admin/docs/05-specifications/01-objects.md

 For example, products are instances of `Product` class:

+    /**
+     * @property int $qty       Qty in stock
+     * @property float $price   Regular price
+     * @property bool $enabled
+     */
     class Product extends Record
     {
     }

-As defined in the `Record` class, every record has two standard properties:
+As defined in the `Record` class, every record, in addition to all properties defined in its class has two standard properties:

 * `id` - Unique auto-incremented record ID.
 It's used for creating relationships between objects, and for object selection in a grid.
 * `title` - Record title.
 It's used for in various places of the admin area, for example, while displaying the object in dropdown option list, or in the page title of an edit form.

 ### Objects

-Some objects may not have a designated table that stores them.
+Some objects don't have a designated table that stores them.
 Instead, they are stored in the parent object's record.

-Let's call these child objects just *objects*.
+Let's call such child objects just *objects*.

-For example, product stock settings may be stored in an object that is a part of the product object:
+For example, product images can be stored in the product record:

     /**
+     * ...
-     * @property StockSettings $stock_settings
+     * @property Image[] $images
      */
     class Product extends Record
     {
     }

+    /**
+     * @property Product $parent
+     * @property string $path
+     * @property int $sort_order
+     */
-    class StockSettings extends Object_ {
+    class Image extends Object_
+    {

     }

+## Properties

+Objects store property values.
+For example, products may be of different color or size, have different quantity in stock.
+All of these are properties.

+Properties are defined in the doc comment of the object's class using `@property` tag:

+    /**
+     * @property int $qty       Qty in stock
+     * @property float $price   Regular price
+     * @property bool $enabled
+     */
+    class Product extends Record
+    {
+    }

+If you accidentally assign an undefined property a value, such assignment is ignored.

+Each property definition has mandatory type (e.g. `int`) and name (e.g. `qty`).
+The property can be a scalar, an object, or an array.

-### Scalar Properties
+### Scalars

-A record stores property values.
-Each property is of some predefined [type](https://www.php.net/manual/en/language.types.intro.php).

-Osm Admin supports scalar PHP types (`string`, `int`, `float` and `bool`), and `Carbon` class for date/time values:
+Scalar properties store regular, simple values.

+To define a scalar property, use `int`, `string`, `bool`, `float`, `\DateTime` (or `Carbon` its better alternative) or `mixed` property type:

     /**
      * @property string $name